 HIST-276.
 Religion, Rebellion, and Politics: The Tumultuous Reign of Henry VIII

 Was King Henry VIII of England a corrupt medieval tyrant, a Protestant Renaissance hero, or a dumb stooge manipulated by cunning ministers?
 Did English people love, hate, or fear the dramatic changes he made to English government, religion, and society—and what did they think their obligations were to each other, their country, their faith, and their king?
 This course explores the controversial events of Henry’s reign, the hot political and religious debates that informed those events, and the responses of everyday people to them.
 It concludes with Reacting to the Past game/s that situate students within sixteenth-century England.
 Three hours per week.
 Four semester hours.
-(H.)
+(H, O.)

 Note: Students who have completed this course as HIST-199 may not register for HIST-276.